 If you are original, a Court officer decides CCJ repayment, when you apply for redetermination a District Judge will examine your form and decide what the rate of payment must be, generally without a hearing.

 Yet if a District Judge (County Court Judge) chose the original CCJ repayment, you will be asked to attend your local County Court hearing centre for a hearing to decide the new rate of payment plan.

-This procedure asks the court to change the repayment instalments if they are too high or unaffordable by defendant.
+This procedure asks the court to change the repayment installments if they are too high or unaffordable by the defendant.